Dictionary

 E

 Collective term for care finishes based on synthetic resins.
-Includes the 'non-iron' finish (property of outerwear that can be worn again after washing without ironing), which in combination with Teflon or Scotchgard can also have stain and dirt-repellent properties.
+Includes the finish 'non-iron' (property of outerwear that can be worn again after washing without ironing), which in combination with e.g. Teflon can also have stain and dirt-repellent properties.

 Tape used to secure the edges of the sewing material against fraying.